cunarist/transle/README.md

-# Structure
+# Project Structure

 This software is a combination of Flutter and Rust.
-Flutter is used to build cross-platform user interface and Rust is used for internal logic.
+Flutter is used to build cross-platform user interface and Rust is used for the internal logic.

 This repository is a fork of `cunarist/app-template` repository on GitHub, which is based on default Flutter app template with some additional packages and modifications applied to make sure everything is super-ready.
 Because this repository is basically a fork, it can receive latest updates applied to `cunarist/app-template` via Git.